BATTLE OF THE GUINEA PIG BEDDING TYPES!

 ROUND 1 VERDICT: Wood shavings and fleece liners are the two most cost effective bedding types, with litter pellets being way more expensive.
 Fleece liners come out as the most cost effective bedding option overall and by a long stretch too.
-For more information on the cost of guinea pigs, check our article "The True Cost of Owning Guinea Pigs: Detailed Calculations".
+For more information on the cost of guinea pigs, check our article "The Real and Shocking Cost of Owning Guinea Pigs".

 ROUND TWO: ENVIRONMENTAL IMPACT OF GUINEA PIG BEDDING

 If you’re conscious of environmental issues then this is the section for you.
 All of the bedding types in our comparison are single-use only and must be discarded after use - except for one option.
 Yes, you’ve got it...fleece.
 It doesn’t matter if you plump for wood shavings, pellets or paper bedding; you'd still create 52 bags of guinea pig waste in a year by cleaning out your guinea pig cage once a week.
 As most guinea pig owners don’t have the facilities to compost this amount of waste, it’s fair to say that it will generally end up in landfill.
 In comparison, reusable, washable fleece liners can last a number of years, significantly reducing the landfill waste produced by your household.

 Another environmental point to consider is that all wood and paper based beddings are highly processed to ensure they’re safe for use.
 Even if the material is recycled, the process involved is likely to use lots of water and also involves drying at high temperatures, using up fuel.
 Then there’s the likelihood of wood shavings coming from an unsustainable source.
 Have a think about the natural resources required to grow trees and the delicate woodland ecosystems which are sadly destroyed when wood is harvested.